Government Help for People with Disability or Chronic Illness or Dementia

 UK BENEFITS YOU CAN CLAIM IN SPAIN

 UK attendance allowance for over 65 yrs only, which is not means tested.
-You have to fill in a 32 page form and include medical reports with translations.
+You have to fill in a 28 page form and include a recent comprehensive medical report with translation.
 There are two levels.
 For the higher level £87.65 pw you must need help during day and night or be terminally ill.
 The lower level £58.70 is for people who only need help during the day.
 To get the higher level it is important to list help needed at night even if it is just being there in case the person falls out of bed or if you have to accompany them to the toilet once in the night.

 There is a fast track claim for people with a life expectancy of less than 6 months.
 In the UK you normally need a special medical report from your doctor on a DS1500 form.
 But as they are not available overseas a medical report from the doctor stating a life expectancy of less than six months would be sufficient.